BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 what was discussed and what the outcomes were or ideally some code to work with.

+-   My current suggestion for the format would be to have the 1.6 spec and the DAS1/DAS2 merger topics discussed in the first 2 hrs of the day and be open to everybody.
+Then have groups split up into the remainder of the topics?

 DAS 1.6 spec and where to go with the Registry
 ----------------------------------------------